filippomenchini/tidal/README.md

-# Tidal API Connection Library
+# Tidal Developer Portal API Library

 A Dart library for connecting to and interacting with the Tidal Developer Portal APIs.